Online Partial Discharge Measurement Service

 • Target Defects: Surface tracking on polluted insulators, loose mechanical connections causing arcing, and corona discharge on HV bushings.

-3. High Frequency Current Transformer (HFCT) – For Cables and Grid Assets
+3. High Frequency Current Transformer (HFCT) – For Cables

 • Target Defects: Water treeing evolving into electrical trees in XLPE, void discharges in cable joints, and poor workmanship in cable terminations (stress cones).